Solution:

 χCCl4 ⇒ 0.6566 mol / 0.684133 mol = 0.959755

-Ptotal = P°Br2 χBr2 + P°CCl4 χCCl4 x = (30.5 kPa) (0.040245) + (16.5 kPa) (0.959755)
+Ptotal = P°Br2 χBr2 + P°CCl4 χCCl4 x = (30.5 kPa) (0.040245) + (16.5 kPa) (0.959755)3) Convert to mmHg:

 x = 1.2275 + 15.8360 = 17.0635 kPa